 Typically, most Florida criminal record expungement and sealing cases do not require a hearing.
 However, a few counties specific counties tend to hold hearings.
 Most of the time, if a hearing is held, the reason is because the case involves a serious offense or if the case is extremely recent.

-Typically, the process takes nine to twelve months (Palm Beach, Broward, and Hillsborough counties are taking as much as twelve months or more) to seal or expunge a criminal record in Florida.
+Typically, the process takes six to nine months on average (Palm Beach, Broward, and Hillsborough counties are taking as much as twelve months or more) to seal or expunge a criminal record in Florida.

 We base that estimate on how long the average case takes in Florida.
 Some cases, however, can take less or more time depending on the facts of the case, whether the DA is agreeing or objecting, the age of the case, etc. We work on your case as fast as we can and assist the court and DA in anything they need to get your case heard.
 Record sealings typically take less time because they do not require the State's Attorney to approve the request.